Impressions of Provence and Paris:

 Meet your driver and departure for Villeuneuve les Avignon and lunch

-Specialty of the Bistro: the table of home-made desserts created by the Patisserie Chefs.
-As well as being a delight for the eyes, it is an invitation to sample different flavours from fruit tarts to subtly-perfumed sweets, fruits in syrup, and little individual delicacies to satisfy all tastes
+The specialty of the Bistro: the table of homemade desserts created by the Patisserie Chefs.
+As well as being a delight for the eyes, it is an invitation to sample different flavors from fruit tarts to subtly perfumed sweets, fruits in syrup, and little individual delicacies to satisfy all tastes

 The day will continue with a visit of the Benedictine Abbey of St-André at Villeneuve-les-Avignon